doganbros/purpie/SOFTWARE-SPEC.md

         all api operations, functions, tests, .etc are included in api folder.

         - `Controllers`
             Logic of our operations are run in this folder files.
 For example, on login operation we check the DB to prevent duplicate users.
 Then add to DB.
 All other logic are run in the controller.
-Also controller seperate to main parts like auth,tenant, meeting, etc...
+Also controller seperate to main parts like auth,zone, meeting, etc...

         - `Middlewares`
             functions that will be used before or after reaching controllers functions errorHandler and authenticate.